karafka/karafka/README.md

   - process messages as soon as possible (without Sidekiq delay)

 Note: Keep in mind, that by using this, you can significantly slow down Karafka.
 You also loose all the advantages of Sidekiq processing (reentrancy, retries, etc).

+##### Batch mode flag

+Batch mode allows you to increase the overall throughput of your kafka consumer by handling incoming messages in batches, instead of one at a time.

+Note: The downside of increasing throughput is a slight increase in latency.
+Also keep in mind, that the client commits the offset of the batch's messages only **after** the entire batch has been scheduled into Sidekiq (or processed in case of inline mode).

 ### Receiving messages